shabubu/data-driven-internet-start-page/README.md

 * Apple Safari
 * Opera

+## Setting Start Page when opening New Tabs in Chrome
+If you want to change the opening new tab action in chrome to instead open your start page then I recommend [New tab URL](https://chrome.google.com/webstore/detail/new-tab-url/njigpponciklokfkoddampoienefegcl?hl=en) extension.
+It is free, simple, and secure.

 ## Customizing the Start Page
 In order to customize the content that displays on your start page you only need to edit one file, [data.js](https://github.com/shabubu/json-start-page/blob/master/data.js).